Navaratri: Gujarat

 Navaratri in Gujarat is one of the state's main festivals.
 The traditional celebrations include fasting for a day, or partially fasting each of the nine days by not eating grains or just taking liquid foods, in remembrance of one of nine aspects of Shakti goddess.
 The prayers are dedicated to a symbolic clay pot called garbo, as a remembrance of the womb of the family and universe.
-The clay pot is lit, and this is believed to represent the one Atman (soul, self).
+The garbo pot is perforated with numerous holes and a diya or lamp is lit inside.
+The pot is used as a lantern during the late nights of garba dancing.
+When the lamp inside the garbo pot is lit, the light escapes through the many holes and scatters like beams, this is believed to represent the many souls coming from the one Atman (soul, self).

 In Gujarat and nearby Hindu communities such as in Malwa, the garbo significance is celebrated through performance arts on all nine days.
 The most visible is group dances called Garba accompanied by live orchestra, seasonal raga, or devotional songs.
 It is a folk dance where people of different background and skills join and form concentric circles.
 The circles can grow or shrink, reaching sizes of hundreds or thousands of people, dancing and clapping in circular moves in their traditional attire.
 The garba dance sometimes deploys dandiyas (sticks), coordinated movements and the striking of sticks between the dancers, and teasing between the genders.
 Post dancing, the group and the audience socializes and feasts together.
-Regionally, the same thematic celebration of community songs, music, and dances on Navaratri is called garbi.
+Regionally, the same thematic celebration of community songs, music, and dances on Navaratri is called garba.